Last updated June 28th, 2021

 Which levels of care are available in-person at this time?

 Residential treatment takes place onsite.
+PHP and IDP programs are available in-person and via telehealth (for a full list of programs that are available onsite, see the Onsite Services tab.
 We are currently in the process of adding in-person PHP/IDP programs back in many locations.
 IOP and individual outpatient services are still being offering exclusively by telehealth.
 Call 1-888-364-5977 to learn what is available in your area.

 Why did you decide to start offering in-person PHP/IDP again?